This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving potato gnocchi recipe, check out our Leftover Ingredients Recipe Finder.

-• Potato: The best potatoes for gnocchi are Russet or Yukon Gold because they have the right balance of starch and texture.
-For this recipe, you’ll need 1 cup of cooked, mashed, or riced potatoes, tightly packed (about 200 grams).
-This is typically equivalent to 1 medium Russet or 2 small/medium Yukon Gold potatoes.
-Weighing the cooked potatoes is the most accurate method, but if you don’t have a scale, measuring 1 cup will work—just adjust the flour as needed for the proper dough consistency.
-Have leftover potatoes?
-Try them in Twice Baked Potato Casserole, Clam Chowder, Zuppa Toscana, and Hash Browns.
+• Potato: Use Russet or Yukon Gold potatoes for the best texture.
+You’ll need 1 cup of cooked, mashed, or riced potatoes, tightly packed (about 200 grams).
+This equals 1 medium Russet or 2 small to medium Yukon Golds.
+For accuracy, weigh the potatoes after cooking.
+If you don’t have a scale, 1 cup works—just adjust the flour if the dough feels too sticky or dry.
+Got extras?
+Use them in Twice Baked Potato Casserole, Clam Chowder, Zuppa Toscana, and Hash Browns.

-• Egg yolk: You’ll need one egg yolk to bind the dough and help the gnocchi hold their shape when cooked.
-The yolk also adds a tender texture and a light golden color.
-Avoid using the whole egg, as it can make the dough too soft.
-Save the egg white for recipes like Meringues and Coconut Macaroons.
+• Egg yolk: One egg yolk helps bind the dough and keeps the gnocchi tender.
+It also adds a light golden color.
+Avoid using the whole egg—it can make the dough too soft.
+Save the white for Meringues and Coconut Macaroons.

-• Salt: Salt enhances the flavor of the gnocchi.
-I recommend using Diamond Crystal kosher salt for its consistency and reliable results.
+• Salt: Salt brings out the flavor.
+I use Diamond Crystal for its light texture and consistent seasoning.

 How To Make Potato Gnocchi

-1. Cook the Potatoes: Choose 1 medium Russet potato or 1–2 small Yukon Gold potatoes.
-Boil or bake them using the methods outlined earlier.
+1. Cook the Potatoes: Boil or bake 1 medium Russet or 1–2 small Yukon Gold potatoes.
+Peel while warm and mash using a ricer or masher.

-1. Measure the Mashed Potatoes: Measure 1 cup (200g) of tightly packed mashed potatoes.
-This precision ensures the right dough consistency.
+2. Measure: Measure 1 cup (200g) of tightly packed mashed potatoes.

-1. Combine Ingredients: Spread the mashed potatoes on a clean surface.
-Drizzle the egg yolk over the potatoes and sprinkle with salt.
+3. Add Egg & Salt: Spread potatoes on a clean surface.
+Add the egg yolk and sprinkle with salt.

-1. Mix the Dough: Use a pastry cutter or a bench scraper to gently incorporate the flour into the potatoes.
-This method avoids overworking the dough, which helps keep the gnocchi light and tender.
+1. Mix the Dough: Use a pastry cutter or bench scraper to gently mix everything together.
+Avoid overworking.

-1. Cut the Gnocchi: Cut the ropes into 3/4-inch pieces.
-To create grooves, gently press each piece against the back of a fork.
-Place the gnocchi on a floured baking sheet to prevent sticking.
+1. Cut: Slice the ropes into 3/4-inch pieces.
+Roll each one on the back of a fork to create grooves.
+Place on a floured baking sheet.

-1. Cover the Gnocchi: Cover the gnocchi with a towel and let them rest for 10 minutes.
+1. Rest: Cover the gnocchi with a towel and let rest for 10 minutes.

-2. Boil the Gnocchi: Bring a 3-quart pot of salted water (about 1/2 tablespoon kosher salt) to a boil.
-Carefully add the gnocchi and stir once with a slotted spoon.
+2. Boil Water: Bring a 3-quart pot of water with 1/2 tablespoon kosher salt to a boil.

-3. Cook the Gnocchi: Cook until the gnocchi float to the surface, about 1–2 minutes.
-Remove them with a slotted spoon and drain on a paper towel-lined plate.
+3. Cook: Add the gnocchi and stir once.
+When they float (1–2 minutes), remove with a slotted spoon and drain on a paper towel-lined plate.

 potato gnocchi cooking in a large pot of boiling water.